-Aseptic surgery is conducted in dedicated facilities or spaces, unless exception and IACUC approved (Guide, p 116) ^ Surgical procedures including laparoscopic procedures are categorized as majo minor (Guide, pp 117-118) X For nonsurvival surgery, the site is clipped, gloves are worn and instruments a are clean (Guide, p 118) ind area X • Aseptic technique is followed for survival surgical procedures (Guide, pp 118-1 .19) X Effective procedures for sterilizing instruments and monitoring expiration dates sterile packs are in place (Guide, p 119) ^ Procedures for monitoring surgical anesthesia and analgesia are in place (Guid 119) · - X For aquatic species, skin surfaces are kept moist during surgical procedures (G 119) · - x Post-operative monitoring and care are provided by trained personnel and doc (e.g., thermoregulation, physiologic function, analgesia, infection, removal of s closures) (Guide, pp 119-120) 4.
-I. Pain, Distress, Anesthesia and Analgesia \mathbf{A}^ М s С NA Guidelines for assessment and categorization of pain, distress and animal welll are provided during training (Guide, p 121) being X Selection of analgesics and anesthetics is based on professional veterinary jude (Guide, p 121) gment X Painful procedures are monitored to ensure appropriate analgesic management (Guide, p 122) t X Procedures are in place to assure antinoception before surgery begins (Guide, must) p 122) X Guidelines for selection and use of analgesics and anesthetics are in place and regularly reviewed and updated (Guide, p 122) X Special precautions for the use of paralytics are in place to ensure anesthesia^{xi} (Guide, p 123) iii X 5.
-5. Euthanasia \mathbf{A}^ М S С NA Methods are consistent with AVMA Guidelines on Euthanasia unless approved to IACUC (Guide, p 123) by the X Training is provided on appropriate methods for each species and considers psychological stress to personnel (Guide, p 124) X Procedures and training are in place to ensure death is confirmed (Guide, p 12 must) (4) 6.
-5. Drug Storage and Control \mathbf{A}^ М S С NA Program complies with federal regulations for human and veterinary drugs(Guintal 115) [must] ^ Drug records and storage procedures are reviewed during facility inspections (115) Guide, p Procedures are in place to ensure analgesics and anesthetics are used within expiration date (Guide, p 122) [must] Х
+Aseptic surgery is conducted in dedicated facilities or spaces, unless exception justified and IACUC approved (Guide, p 116) d X Surgical procedures including laparoscopic procedures are categorized as major or minor (Guide, pp 117-118) X For nonsurvival surgery, the site is clipped, gloves are worn and instruments and area are clean (Guide, p 118) X Aseptic technique is followed for survival surgical procedures (Guide, pp 118-119) X Effective procedures for sterilizing instruments and monitoring expiration dates on sterile packs are in place (Guide, p 119) X Procedures for monitoring surgical anesthesia and analgesia are in place (Guide, p 119) X For aquatic species, skin surfaces are kept moist during surgical procedures (Guide, p 119) X Post-operative monitoring and care are provided by trained personnel and documented (e.g., thermoregulation, physiologic function, analgesia, infection, removal of skin closures) (Guide, pp 119-120) d X 4.
+Pain, Distress, Anesthesia and Analgesia \mathbf{A}^ М S С NA Guidelines for assessment and categorization of pain, distress and animal wellbeing are provided during training (Guide, p 121) Х Selection of analgesics and anesthetics is based on professional veterinary judgment (Guide, p 121) X Painful procedures are monitored to ensure appropriate analgesic management (Guide, p 122) X Procedures are in place to assure antinoception before surgery begins (Guide, p 122) must X Guidelines for selection and use of analgesics and anesthetics are in place and regularly reviewed and updated (Guide, p 122) X Special precautions for the use of paralytics are in place to ensure anesthesiaxiii (Guide, p 123) X 5.
+Euthanasia \mathbf{A}^ М S С NA Methods are consistent with AVMA Guidelines on Euthanasia unless approved by the IACUC (Guide, p 123) X Training is provided on appropriate methods for each species and considers psychological stress to personnel (Guide, p 124) X Procedures and training are in place to ensure death is confirmed (Guide, p 124) [must] X 6.
+Drug Storage and Control \mathbf{A}^ М S С NA Program complies with federal regulations for human and veterinary drugs(Guide, p 115) [must] Х Drug records and storage procedures are reviewed during facility inspections (Guide, 1115) X Procedures are in place to ensure analgesics and anesthetics are used within expiration date (Guide, p 122) [must] X